dbaigent/dbaigent/README.md

 ## Senior Research & Data Analyst | Economic Development Specialist

 👋 Hello!
-I'm Daniel

-I have technical expertise in data analytics and over eight years of experience providing data-driven insights to ministers and policy professionals.
+I'm Daniel - an experienced senior research and data analyst, passionate about leveraging analytical tools to solve complex issues and improve decision making.
+I have a track record of delivering impactful results through comprehensive data analysis, data visualisation, and report writing.
 I hold a Master of Public Policy degree (first class honours) from the University of Auckland.
 I'm passionate about using data in innovative ways to drive positive change.

-🌍 Currently seeking opportunities to contribute to sustainable economic development initiatives and analytical research roles, based in London, UK.
+🌍 Based in London, UK.

 ### 🌱 This repository showcases a selection of projects I've developed.